open-mmlab/mmagic/README.md

   The toolbox provides state-of-the-art methods in inpainting/matting/super-resolution/generation.

+Note that **MMSR** has been merged into this repo, as a part of MMEditing.
+With elaborate designs of the new framework and careful implementations, hope MMEditing could provide better experience.

 ## News

 - [2022-02-11] Switch to **PyTorch 1.5+**.
 The compatibility to earlier versions of PyTorch will no longer be guaranteed.